smhumph268/lis-ohio-simple-data-entry/README.md

 - Make sure Python is installed.
 Download [here](https://www.python.org/downloads/).
 I followed all defaults in the setup wizard and checked "Add Python X.Y to PATH".

+- Open a command prompt and navigate to the folder path that contains the 'manage.py' file for the project

 - Make sure Django is installed.
 These [install instructions](https://docs.djangoproject.com/en/4.2/topics/install/#installing-official-release) and [how to for windows](https://docs.djangoproject.com/en/4.2/howto/windows/) are useful.
 	- py -m pip install Django